nataliesstewart/nataliesstewart.github.io/_posts/2020-12-19-free-presheaves-1.md

 There is an equivalence of categories between $$\Set^{\omega^{\op}}$$ and the category of *forests of potentially infinite height*;
 the nodes at height $$i$$ are given by $$X_i$$, and the parent of a node $$x \in X_i$$ is $$p(x_i)$$.
-For details, see this paper by Kasangian and Vigna.
+For details, see <a href="https://content.iospress.com/articles/fundamenta-informaticae/fi32-1-02">this paper by Stefano Kasangian and Sebastiano Vigna.</a>

 ---